lennilobel/ai-demos-public/Rag/README.md

 - Change the **ShowInternalOperations** property to **true**.
   - This causes the movies assistant to display the prompts and other behind-the-scenes information, as it processes each question.
 - Experiment with different values for these other properties to change the behavior of the movies assistant:
-  - **Demeanor** - sets the language tone of the AI responses
+  - **Demeanor** - Sets the language tone of the AI responses
-  - **IncludeDetails** - specifies details (for example, "genre, language, run-time") to be included with each recommendation (in addition to title, year, and overview).
+  - **IncludeDetails** - Specifies details (for example, "genre, language, run-time") to be included with each recommendation (in addition to title, year, and overview).
-  - **NoEmojis** - if true, prompts the assistant not to include emoji characters in the response (which do not render properly in console applications).
+  - **NoEmojis** - If true, prompts the assistant not to include emoji characters in the response (which do not render properly in console applications).
-  - **NoMarkdown** - if true, prompts the assistant not to format the response with markdown characters (which do not get processed for rendering in console applications).
+  - **NoMarkdown** - If true, prompts the assistant not to format the response with markdown characters (which do not get processed for rendering in console applications).
-  - **GeneratePosterImage** - if true, generates a poster image based on the movie recommendations provided for each question.
+  - **GeneratePosterImage** - If true, generates a poster image based on the movie recommendations provided for each question.